This article covers your obligations as an employer for KiwiSaver, and how to manage deductions and contributions in PaySauce.

 Salary Sacrifice

 If you want KiwiSaver to be included within an hourly rate or salary, this is called a salary sacrifice.
-This means employee is paying for their employee deduction and the employer contribution out of their earnings: the base pay is adjusted accordingly to account for the employer KiwiSaver contribution.
+This means the employee is paying for their employee deduction and the employer contribution out of their earnings: the base pay is adjusted accordingly to account for the employer KiwiSaver contribution.

 To set this up, the employer contribution needs to be reduced from the salary or hourly rate as the KiwiSaver employer contribution is paid as a separate component on top of wages.